News | The Retreat Clinics

 Please contact:

-If you are in North Yorkshire: hnyicb-ny.engagement@nhs.net
+If you are in York & North Yorkshire: hnyicb.experience@nhs.net

 Please do not call The Retreat Clinic’s administration team to enquire about the change to the pathway and process: our team will not be able to advise or comment on the Do It Profiler, or the commissioner led changes.
 They will only be able to advise you with the same information provided here: you need to make contact using the details above.